hazelhpham/DSA/Follow up questions/Networking.md

-* There was an engineering manager , he asked some introductory questions , such as your experience and why Bloomberg?
+* There was an engineering manager , he asked some introductory questions , such as your experience and why company X?

-* Then he started with question where he drew a diagram , related to a realtime feature of bloomberg Terminal , where data is being fetched from exchange and processed by backend and then sent to receivers.
+* Then he started with question where he drew a diagram , related to a realtime feature of X , where data is being fetched from exchange and processed by backend and then sent to receivers.

 * Talked about Pub/Sub.